mccarthysean/mccarthysean.github.io/_posts/2020-11-21-machine-learning-stock-price-forecasting-web-app-part-1.md

 These days I prefer using [Poetry](https://python-poetry.org/) to [Pip](https://pypi.org/project/pip/), but Poetry is not the focus of this article.

 Activate the virtual environment with `source venv/bin/activate` on Linux/Mac, or `venv\Scripts\activate.bat` on Windows.
-Once you've activated the virtual environment, install a bunch of libraries we'll be using in this course with `pip install psycopg2-binary yfinance pandas flask dash dash-bootstrap-components`.
+Once you've activated the virtual environment, install a bunch of libraries we'll be using in this course with `pip install python-dotenv psycopg2-binary yfinance pandas scikit-learn flask dash dash-bootstrap-components`.

 As an aside, I actually run Windows 10 Pro, as many data scientists do, especially those who come from the business world.
 So I use VS Code as my IDE, and I code inside a Linux Docker container in VS Code.
 Check out the documentation for that [here](https://code.visualstudio.com/docs/remote/containers), but once again, that's not the focus of this course.